Mental Health & Life Insurance Australia: What You Need to Know

 When you apply matters almost as much as what you disclose.
 Strategic timing can significantly improve your outcome.

-If you're close to this threshold, waiting a few months can significantly improve your outcome.
+If you're close to this threshold, waiting a few months before applying can significantly improve your outcome.

 This distinction is crucial: mental health affects these two insurance types very differently.